How to Prepare for Chemo Sessions

 Track your health

 Maintain a chemo journal.
+For me, it was this blog you are reading now.
 Keep track of all the dates when chemotherapy is administered as well as the names of the medical team members.

 Between infusions, note down how you’re feeling, the amount of sleep you’re getting, and what you’re eating.
 This will help you understand what triggers your side effects and if there are any remedies that work for you.